inoxlang/inox/README.md

 ⚠️ I am still working on this feature.
 For now most effects on databases and some on the filesystem are implemented.
-Filesystem changes are reversed if the transaction is rolled backed.
+Filesystem changes are reversed if the transaction is rolled back.

 ### Built-in Database

 Inox includes an embedded database engine.
 Databases are described in the manifest at the top of the module:

 ```
 manifest {